Lobaro/docs/docs/lorawan-sensors/lorawan-modbus-gateway/index.md

 Per default the gateway obtains the IP address via DHCP.
 If configured with a fixed IP address, the gateway has a label with the configured IP address and subnet.

 The gateway can be accessed via SSH on port 22.
-Default login credentials are provided by Lobaro.
+Default login credentials are:

+* User: pi
+* Password: lobarogw

 ## Lobaro Modbus Server